Beach-Day Checkpoint

 This is the fast-read checkpoint before you load the cooler, haul the chairs, and head for the beach.
 Start with the official Southwest Florida summary, then verify on the FWC maps before you go.

-In Southwest Florida over the past week, K. brevis was not observed.
+In Southwest Florida over the past week, K. brevis was observed at background concentrations in one offshore Lee County sample.
 For additional information, view the Southwest Coast report and map .

 FWC report date